 You can arrange this permit at the entrance of the Archeological Zone.
-Consider at least 1 hour to explain what you will like to do and get the license.
+Consider at least 1 hour to explain what you would like to do and get the license.
 You can always contact the administration office to explain in advance.

 If you can smuggle your camera inside and consider taking pictures with your camera, you could get a fine.
 Photos and videos with your mobile phone are Ok.

 The aim of his article is to explain how to plan a visit to Chichen Itza.
-We recommend you to read our articles on Top things to do in Chichen Itza and What to do in Chichen Itza’s with Kids to get to know the area better.
+We recommend you read our articles on Top things to do in Chichen Itza and What to do in Chichen Itza’s with Kids to get to know the area better.

 - Fuel – If you drive, consider tank fuel before you leave Cancun.
 The closest Station will be 130 km from Cancun on the same highway or Valladolid, 160 km from Cancun.